 If you're in a hurry and you don't live near one of the passport agencies, you may also want to consider working with a passport and visa expeditor.

-If you travel frequently and tend to run out of visa pages, you can request a 52-page passport book (instead of the standard 28-page document) when you fill out your renewal application.
+The State Department no longer allows travelers to purchase additional pages for their passport.
+If you run out of space, you'll have to apply for a new passport -- but frequent travelers can request a 52-page passport book (instead of the standard 28-page document) when you fill out your application.

 If your name has been changed due to marriage or a court order a year or less after your passport was issued, your passport may be updated at no charge.
 You will need to submit a completed form DS-5504, an original or certified copy of the document specifying your name change, one new passport photo and your current valid passport to the address on the application form.